thiagoluis88git/tech1-app/internal/adapters/driver/webhook/README.md

 ```

 > [!NOTE]
-> After `POST /api/qrcode/generate` retrieve the **QR Code data**, to test the order payment, the developer needs to transform the *QR Code data* in a QR Code image.
+> After `POST /api/qrcode/generate` retrieves the **QR Code data**, to test the order payment, the developer needs to transform the *QR Code data* in a QR Code image.
 This site can be used to generate is [Generate QR Code image](https://br.qr-code-generator.com/)

 After the payment has completed, the Webhook Endpoint (`POST /api/webhook/ml/payment`) will be called and it will receive the following data: